petershin/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :dedent: 1
 ```

-To complete the Order Rule, you must implement the above methods.
-There are two utility methods added to get the order quantity and the minimum quantity configured in the Order Rule.
-The first overridden method is `evaluate()` and it checks if the current order passes the Order Rule or not.
+To complete the order rule, you must implement the above methods.
+There are two utility methods added to get the order quantity and the minimum quantity configured in the order rule.
+The first overridden method is `evaluate()` and it checks if the current order passes the order rule or not.
 It returns true if it does and false otherwise.

-The second method retrieves the error message for orders that don't satisfy the Order Rule.
+The second method retrieves the error message for orders that don't satisfy the order rule.
 It returns a String converted from a `StringBuilder` that contains all the terms.
 The third method returns the unique key, and the last method returns the label that appears on the UI.

-There are two additional methods to get the minimum quantity of the Order Rule and the total order quantity.
+There are two additional methods to get the minimum quantity of the order rule and the total order quantity.
 The first method is present in the utility class `X9K1MinimumQuantityUtil`.
 The second method is `_getOrderQuantity(CommerceOrder commerceOrder)`.
 It returns the total order quantity as a sum of individual product quantities in the order.

 ### Add a display context